Naqeebshaikh/CODING-CREW/README.md

 | Problem 7 | Description of problem 7 |
 | Problem 8 | Description of problem 8 |

-# 5-Day Coding Challenge
+# 30 Days Coding  Challenge

-Welcome to the 5-Day Coding Cycle Challenge!
+Welcome to the 30-Day Coding  Challenge!
 This repository is designed to enhance coding skills through daily practice and collaboration.
 Each day, participants will tackle five problems, with each problem being solved by a different collaborator.
 The goal is to solve and explain one problem per day, focusing on various data structures and algorithms.

 ## Challenge Structure
+## WEEK1
 ### **Day 1: Arrays and Strings**

 ### **Day 2: Linked Lists and Recursion**